Non Invasive Prenatal Care

 Non-invasive methods on the other hand include:

-• Ultrasound testing for the diagnosis of morphological abnormalities of the embryo, the detection of indicators of indicative chromosomal abnormalities and the monitoring of embryonic development.
+• Ultrasound testing for the diagnosis of morphological abnormalities of the embryo, the detection of indicators of chromosomal abnormalities, and the monitoring of embryonic development.

-• Search of the mother’s fetal cells or embryonic DNA (cell-free DNA)
+• Search for fetal cells or embryonic DNA in the mother’s blood (cell-free DNA).

 When is CVS or amniocentesis appropriate?

-Both are prenatal diagnostic methods and are recommended by the doctors when there is an increased risk of chromosomal abnormalities such as DOWN syndrome, congenital abnormalities of the fetus, in cases of genetic abnormalities in the family, as well as for the diagnosis of conditions such as sickle cell anemia, Cystic fibrosis, metabolic diseases and infections.
+Both are prenatal diagnostic methods and are recommended by doctors when there is an increased risk of chromosomal abnormalities such as Down syndrome, congenital abnormalities of the fetus, in cases of chromosomal abnormalities in the family, as well as for the diagnosis of conditions such as sickle cell anemia, cystic fibrosis, metabolic diseases, and infections.

 What are the complications?

-Randomised studies have shown that the rate of elimination after capture of trophoblast (CVS) is the same as fetal loss after amniocentesis of the second trimester.
-There is only one randomised study comparing the dangers of amniocentesis with women who did only ultrasound.
-According to this study (Tabor 1986) the rate of abortion after amniocentesis was 1% higher.
-For this reason, doctors mention that the risk of miscarriage due to having had prenatal diagnosis tests methods is 1%.
-Nevertheless , newer studies have lowered the rate to 1/1000.
+Randomized studies have shown that the rate of miscarriage after trophoblast (CVS) sampling is the same as fetal loss after second-trimester amniocentesis.
+There was only one randomized study comparing the risks of amniocentesis with women who only had an ultrasound.
+According to this study (Tabor 1986), the rate of miscarriage after amniocentesis was 1% higher.
+Today, the rate of miscarriage from invasive procedures is described as much lower, 0.1% – 0.3%.

 Is the mother’s age indicative of amniocentesis?

-Reproductive age over 35 years of age is NOT a sufficient indication of amniocentesis, since with it as indication we can only diagnose about 30% of DOWN embryos with falsely positive results of about 5%.
-So if we carry out an amniocentesis based only on the age of the mother, we would perform 140 amniocenteses to find one child with Down syndrome, or lose one normal fetus for every two Down-syndrome-embryos.
+Reproductive age over 35 years does NOT in itself constitute an indication for amniocentesis, since with it as an indication, we can diagnose only 30% of embryos with Down syndrome with a false-positive rate of about 5%.
+Therefore, if we perform amniocentesis based solely on the mother’s age, we would need to perform 140 amniocenteses to find one child with Down syndrome or risk losing one normal embryo for every two embryos with Down syndrome.

 What is Cell Free DNA Test?

-It has been discovered that a blood sample taken from the mother after the 10th week of pregnancy includes 10% of the fetal blood.
-In this way, we can now reliably detect the most frequent Trisomies (chromosomal abnormalities with more chromosomes than normal, such as Down syndrome, Edward’s syndrome and Patau syndrome) with detection rates of> 99%, 97% and 92%, respectively (Cell free DNA)
+It has been discovered that a blood sample taken from the mother after the 10th week of pregnancy includes about 10% fetal DNA.
+With advanced molecular analysis methods, we can now reliably detect the most frequent trisomies (chromosomal abnormalities with more chromosomes than normal, such as Down syndrome, Edward’s syndrome, and Patau syndrome) with detection rates of > 99%, 97%, and 92%, respectively (cell-free DNA).

 What are the benefits of this test?

-• This is a non-invasive test, since what is needed is only a few ml venous blood from the mother.
+• It is a non-invasive test since only a few ml of venous blood from the mother is needed.

-• It has a high diagnostic accuracy since it can diagnose> 99% of Down syndrome babies, 97% of babies with Trisomy 18 and 92% of Trisomy 13 babies.
+• It has high diagnostic accuracy since it can diagnose >99% of Down syndrome babies, 97% of babies with Trisomy 18, and 92% of babies with Trisomy 13.

-• It is applied to artificial fertilization (IVF) even in cases of donor egg.
+• It can be used in pregnancies achieved through in vitro fertilization (IVF) even in cases of donor eggs.

 Is it a diagnostic test?